 17. Instagram is home to 500,000 influencers with worldwide reach.

-Instagram is not simply the preferred channel of marketing influencer.
-The odds are it is the only channel they actually use for their campaigns.
-Influencer marketing stats suggest that only 4% of marketing influencers have more than 500,000 followers, around 15% have between 100 and 500,000 followers, whereas the vast majority of 81% of influencers are followed by anywhere between 15,000 and 100,000 people.
-Remember: it’s the micro influencers that get the best engagement rates, not the ones with the largest following.
+Odds are, it is also the only channel they actually use for their campaigns.
+Out of them, only 4% have more than 500,000 followers, around 15% have between 100 and 500,000 followers, while the vast majority of 81% of influencers are followed by anywhere between 15,000 and 100,000 people.